For the latest information on any disruption caused by flooding see Roadworks & Closures.

 Legally, property owners are responsible for their land and property.
 Residents are expected to take reasonable measures to safeguard and insure themselves against all hazards including flooding.

 Different organisations have specific roles to play in flood management.
-Responsibilities for flooding can be found HERE.
+Visit the SEPA website for more information on the responsibilities for reducing the overall impacts of flooding.

-To report a non-emergency flood on the road, you can do this online at the Fife Council Road Faults page.
+To report a flood or drainage problem on the road, you can do this via the Report a Drain or Flooding Issue online form below.